peterjc/thapbi-pict/docs/examples/microalgal_mock/presence_absence.rst

 samples 4F and 10W.

-We refer you to the original paper for a much more detailed discussion of the relative merits of the two primer sets here.
+We refer you to the original paper for a much more detailed discussion of the relative merits of these two primer sets for microalgae.